endeavorcomm/netsapiens-backup/README.md

 or
 * gsutil - install via instructions [below](#gsutil-installation)
 * Amazon S3 or Google Cloud Storage bucket with appropriate permissions
 * Properly configured .s3cfg file for AWS S3 usage.
 Should just require setting the access_key and secret_key.
-Can be completed with `s3cmd --comfigure`.
+Can be completed with `s3cmd --configure`.
 Should output file into `/opt/.s3cfg`
 * gsutil configuration.
 Can be completed via `gcloud init`

 ## Usage